aaronvincent/captngen/README.md

 Capt'n Oper: Solar capture using the NREO formalism as adapted from [https://arxiv.org/abs/1501.03729]().

-Can be built using `make` as a library by default (or by explicitly calling `make libgencap.so`), or can be built as a standalone executable using `make gentest.x`.
+Can be built using `make` as a library by default (or by explicitly calling `make libgencap.so`), or can be built as a standalone executable using `make captngen_test.x`.

-See `main.f90` for examples of how to call the executable, `gentest.x`.
+See `main.f90` for examples of how to call the executable, `captngen_test.x`.

 If you use this code, you can cite [https://arxiv.org/abs/2105.06810]() and/or [https://arxiv.org/abs/1808.10465]() where it was first deployed.